 With so many drivers relying on highways to get to work every day, it takes just one overworked truck driver for your life to change in an instant.
 After all, trucks weigh 20-30 times more than a typical car, which can seriously amplify the impact and consequences of an accident.

 Commercial insurance carriers have teams of adjusters and attorneys to protect the company from risk and expense.
 Who is left to look out for your best interests?
 The answer is a Commercial Vehicle Accident Attorney.

 If you were hit by a company car or truck, you may be entitled to compensation.
 A commercial vehicle accident attorney from The Carlson Law Firm can help you to recover physically, emotionally and financially.

 Read on to learn the many options available to you or a loved one following a truck accident.

 Were You Hit by a Commercial Vehicle?
-You May be Entitled to Compensation
+You May be Eligible for Compensation

 If you’ve been hit by a large truck, 18-wheeler or commercial vehicle, initiating a lawsuit may be necessary to protect yourself and your family.
 There’s a very good chance the collision was due to truck driver negligence, the most common form of personal injury lawsuit our Texas truck accident lawyers handle.